quantopian/PenguinDome/README.md

 necessary configuration files for the server and the clients.

 Once that's done, run `bin/client_release` as root.
-This generates a numbered tar file in `var/client_releases` which is then download and install on clients as described below.
+This generates a numbered tar file in `var/client_releases` which is then downloaded and installed on clients as described below.

 Whenever any of the files used on the clients is changed, you run `bin/client_release` again, and a new release is generated and